Ever wondered what is the best way to become an estate agent in South Africa and what do estate agents actually do?

 If you want to pursue a career in real estate, here are some important things to know.

-An estate agent is a person that arranges the selling, renting or management of properties and other buildings.
-An agent that specialises in renting is often called a letting or management agent.
+An estate agent is a person that arranges the selling, renting, or management of properties and other buildings.
+An agent that specializes in renting is often called a letting or management agent.

 As travel agents, some people might perceive this as an easy job you need to be a jack of all trades to be successful.
 Skills such as digital marketing, communications are essential.